 In 1994, Bakken built a home in Hawaii, where he became Chairman of the Board of Directors of the Five Mountain Medical Community as it developed the North Hawaii Community Hospital.

-He helped to establish Tutu’s House, a community resource center promoting careers, education, and effective health outcomes, and the Kohala Center, which concerns itself with scientific resources an education.
+He helped to establish Tutu’s House, a community resource centre promoting careers, education, and effective health outcomes, and the Kohala Centre, which concerns itself with scientific resources an education.

 Bakken was also involved in several other philanthropic ventures include the Na Kalai Waa Moku O Hawaii, Friends of the Future, and the Imiloa: Astronomy Center of Hawaii.